daviddahlb/AugmentedRealityGame/README.md

 5. In the Build Setting screen, have your physical device connected to your computer and select your device from the drop down menu.
 Click Build and Run.

 Note: This project was devloped on Unity Version 2018.3.11f1, for purposes of compatibility between the project member's Operating Systems.
-The project should work fine on later versions of Unity, however.
+When opening with a newer version of Unity, agree to Unity's suggestion to update the project, and it will run succesfully.